hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Fit the graph within 520,192 allocatable TCDM bytes and 32 KiB firmware text.
 - Add concat-consumer Conv fusion where materialized Concat is a measured YOLO hot path.
 The two-input aligned materialization remains a correctness fallback.

+### P1 — Close remaining selected detection-tail contracts

+After the graph can be scheduled, walk to the next unsupported source ID and constrain only corpus forms of reshape/slice, class sigmoid, Mul/Sub/Add, Quantize, and final Concat/output handling.
+Prefer fusion, metadata views, and producer canonicalization over standalone commands.

 ### P3 — Performance and DMA overlap